mward19/traffic-signs-u-net/README.md

 I'm working on a U-Net model adjusted to output keypoints in an image.
 Right now I'm training it on a [dataset of traffic signs from Kaggle](https://www.kaggle.com/datasets/raduoprea/traffic-signs).
 I hope to extend the model to 3D and use it to locate flagellar motors.
 There are anywhere from none to a dozen flagellar motors in the tomograms I work with, and I hope that a U-Net will capture the complexity of the problem and allow for an arbitrary number of output keypoints.

 To summarize, the current pipeline is as follows:

-First, convert the ground truth points that mark signs into "Gaussian"-looking masks (they're actually cones).
+- Convert the ground truth points that mark signs into "Gaussian"-looking masks (they're actually cones).
 Below is a training mask for a picture with two signs.

 ![An example mask](example_mask.png)